LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Why would you recommend it?

 I feel privileged to have had the opportunity to learn from the professors and to have been able to take advantage of the resources that Tecnun provides.
-I recommend it for the proximity in the treatment (especially in the master's degree, since we were a smaller group), the opportunity to learn from great professionals in their area of knowledge, as well as the availability of resources to facilitate and enhance learning.
+I recommend it because of the proximity in the attention (especially in the master, since we were a smaller group), the opportunity to learn from great professionals in their area of knowledge, as well as the availability of the resources to facilitate and improve learning.

 However, the biggest reason I would recommend this university is for the training in the non-technical aspects (critical thinking, analysis and decision making, communication and group work) which are the aspects I have had to pull from the most in the working world.

 What professional doors has the master's degree in Biomedical Engineering opened for you?

 Tecnun gave me the opportunity to present my project end of Degree in a European congress (I take this opportunity to thank especially to Professor Raul Cruz for the opportunity), which led us to the publication of a scientific article .
 After discarding the possibility of a doctorate and having completed the master's degree, this fact, together with the financial aid of the then director of the master's degree Maite Mujika, I managed to do the project end of master's degree in the company in which I had been working for about 4 years, Kiro Grifols (now part of the pharmaceutical company Grifols).

 At Kiro Grifols we are dedicated to the automation of hospital pharmacy processes, including the KIRO Oncology robot, designed to automate chemotherapy preparation processes.
 We never know where life will take us, but for the moment and luckily, I am working in something that fulfills me and is allowing me to grow professionally staff .